 5 Questions About What Can Affect Your Car Insurance Rate

 You want to get the best rate possible for your car insurance.
-Did you know that there are a number of factors that can affect your car insurance rate?
+Did you know that there are a number of factors that can affect how much you pay for ICBC auto insurance in British Columbia?

-Here are 5 questions that you need answered about what can affect your car insurance rate.
+Here are five common questions you should understand about what can affect your car insurance rate.

 1. Can the age and model of my car affect my insurance rate?

-Car insurance rates usually vary from person to person and vehicle to vehicle.
-Certain cars are more prone to theft, are involved in more accidents, and are more costly to repair, and this typically will increase the cost of your insurance.
+Yes.
+Car insurance rates vary from driver to driver and vehicle to vehicle.
+Certain vehicles are more prone to theft, are involved in more accidents, or are more expensive to repair — all of which can increase the cost of your car insurance.

 2. Do parking tickets affect my car insurance?

-Parking tickets do not affect your car insurance directly because they are not moving violations and do not pose a risk to the car or the driver.
-They do not appear on your driver’s record and your insurer will not see them.
+Parking tickets do not directly affect your car insurance because they are not moving violations and do not indicate driving risk.
+They do not appear on your driving record and are not visible to insurers.

 3. How does my age affect my car insurance?